 Pool maintenance doesn’t stop outside of the water.
 The area around your pool also needs to be in good condition to keep your pool clean and functional.

 The best way to do this is by pressure washing your deck area to clean off any dirt and debris that could make its way into your pool.
+Plus, you’ll want to make sure you have a top-rated pressure washer as well.

 Not only will your pool deck be shining, but it’ll keep your pool cleaner for longer.
 That means less work for you to do overtime, a win/win for all.

 Are you taking the above steps to protect your pool?
 If not, it’s time to take pool maintenance seriously.
 This is one of the biggest assets of your home.
-Make sure it’s clean and working properly all year-long.
+Make sure it’s clean and working properly all year long.

 Don’t forget to read Clean Oven Vents In Minutes With This Easy Kitchen Hack!